Brymmobaggins/Ping-Coming-Soon/README.md

 -[resource 1](stackoverflow.com) - This helps me understanding the Regular expression(Regex) function to check valid email in an input field
 -[resource 2](Googlefont.com) -  This assists me in getting the accurate font (libre frankin) for the project challenge.
--[resource 3](fontawesome.com) -  fontawesome library was cool, it is also assist me adding nice social media icons and styles.
+-[resource 3](fontawesome.com) -  fontawesome library was cool, it also assist me adding nice social media icons and styles.

 ## Author